ManoBalaR/Android-Programming-Projects/Hospital Receptionist Management App/Readme.md

-# Hospitat Patient Management System for Receptionist Local Android App
+# Hospital Patient Management System for Receptionist Local Android App

 Import into Eclipse and Run...